 Arrhythmia is a condition that causes the electrical system of the heart to malfunction.
 In essence, the disease causes irregular heartbeats whereby your heart may beat too quickly or too slowly or in between the two at various intervals.
 Symptoms include chest pain, shortness of breath, dizziness, and extreme fatigue.

 - Peripheral Arterial Disease

-The peripheral arterial disease occurs when the arteries become blocked subsequently limiting the flow of oxygen-rich blood to other organs and areas in the body.
-The disease emanates from the heart but affects other parts of your body especially the legs, feet, thighs and calf muscles.
+Peripheral arterial disease occurs when the arteries become blocked subsequently limiting the flow of oxygen-rich blood to other organs and areas in the body.
+The disease emanates from the heart but affects other parts of your body, especially the legs, feet, thighs, and calf muscles.

 Angina is a condition that comes because of coronary artery disease.
 The condition is characterized by discomfort, heaviness, and pain in the chest and left arm due to a lack of enough supply of oxygen and nutrients to the heart.
 Risk factors that may lead to Angina include cigarette smoking and cold temperatures.

 - Heart Attack

 A heart attack or myocardial infarction occurs when the supply of blood to part of your heart muscle is completely blocked.
 The blockage may be due to a blood clot that develops in one of the arteries or the presence of fatty deposits that block the arteries.
 The good news is that the damage is reversible so long as the doctor diagnoses the problem early.

 - Enlarged Heart (Cardiomegaly)

 An enlarged heart is caused by high blood pressure or coronary artery disease.
 The condition is characterized by damaged heart muscles that do not pump blood effectively.
 This may lead to congestive heart failure as the heart’s ability to pump blood declines gradually.
 Cardiomegaly is not reversible and patients may require lifelong treatment and therapy to manage the condition.